 Daddy was born January 11, 1915, just twelve years after the Boston Red Sox won the first World Series.
 His home was 150 miles downriver from St. Louis in the Mississippi Delta “Dog Tooth Bend” area in far southwestern Illinois–a short distance from the Alexander County seat of Cairo, near the confluence of the Mississippi and Ohio Rivers.
 Harold was the middle sibling of seven, the son of a farmer/grist mill operator.
 His family was poorer than some but better off than others.
 As a country boy he learned to hunt, fish, and play baseball during the sport’s Golden Age.
 His professional heroes were, naturally, the upriver St. Louis Cardinals.

 Around the time Daddy was first learning to bat, the famous Cardinals’ General Manager Branch Rickey spoke at a Cairo church luncheon.
-The team’s iconic Cardinal emblem was birthed and designed as a direct result of that very meeting (inspired by a table centerpiece!).
+Legend has it that the team’s iconic emblem was birthed and designed as a direct result of that very meeting (inspired by a table centerpiece).

 I’m sure Daddy grew up with this story, instilling an even deeper affection for the Redbirds.
 A 1920’s powerhouse, the Cards won their first World Series when Daddy was almost 12 years old, led to victory in 1926 by legends such as Mr. Rickey (responsible for MLB farm teams and racial integration) and the great player/manager Roger Hornsby.
 Radio was in its infancy, so Daddy probably listened to adults talk or read the newspapers on his own, studying the games’ box scores for tidbits of information.

 St. Louis was the National League champ in Daddy’s high school freshman and sophomore years.
-Inspired by the Cardinals’ winning ways, Daddy played for the blue and gold Branchers of Olive Branch High School.
-His position was second base, holding a .264 batting average, and he helped Olive Branch win a local championship (pictured here as a senior in his baseball team photo).
+Certainly inspired by the Cardinals’ winning ways, Daddy played for the blue and gold Branchers of Olive Branch High School.
+His position was second base, and with a .264 batting average, he helped Olive Branch win a local championship.
+Here’s Daddy as a senior in his baseball team photo:

 Work was scarce in Daddy’s depressed farming community.
 Within a few months after graduation, he joined FDR’s newly formed Civilian Conservation Corps (CCC)– right about the time Leo Durocher joined the Cardinals in 1933.
 Daddy served for six months with Company 1655 in then baseball-less Southern California near Tujunga, fighting fires in the mountains while living at the Tuna Canyon Camp.
 No doubt he thought of his days at the camp when the news broke of the Brooklyn Dodgers’ move west to Los Angeles two decades later.